stefi23/blog/src/content/the-history-behind-Barcelona-famous-flower-symbol-the-panot/index.md

 ## The Mystery of Design

 While the panot's origins are well-documented, the identity of its designer remains a mystery.
 Casa Escofet presented five designs to the Eixample Commission, and won the project.
-They started paving the streets of Barcelona with the design of the flower panot, becoming one of the most emblematic symbols of the city.
+They started paving the streets of Barcelona with the design of the flower panot, becoming one of the most emblematic symbol of the city.

-**Some speculate that renowned Catalan architect Josep Puig i Cadafalch played a role** (one of my favorite modernist architects - more on him future on), drawing inspiration from the almond flower motif of his iconic build Casa Amatller (Tip: this house is next to Casa Batlló and because it's less popular it's such an enjoyable visit which also includes a sample of chocolate.).
+**Some speculate that renowned Catalan architect Josep Puig i Cadafalch played a role**, drawing inspiration from the almond flower motif of his iconic build Casa Amatller (Tip: this house is next to Casa Batlló and because it's less popular it's such an enjoyable visit which also includes a free sample of chocolate.).

 Amatller owned a chocolate business, and the flower represented an almond blossom since chocolate pairs nicely with almonds.
 However, there is a lot of debate on it and we will probably never know the truth.

 ![Casa Ametller panot](./panot-casa-ametller.png)